theelims/PsychicMqttClient/README.md

 - Flexible and powerful event-based API
   - `onTopic()` event which calls a callback every time a message on a specific subscribed topic is received
 - Handles reconnects automatically
+- Automatically embeds a Root CA Bundle into the binary on platformio

 ## Usage